 Your might feel embarrassed and frustrated by the extra weight and skin around your tummy, and perhaps it is affecting your daily life, or even causing functional concerns.
 Abdominoplasty, known as a ‘tummy tuck’, can be performed for many reasons – post pregnancy, as a definitive solution for an abdominal hernia, massive weight loss, back issues or simply for aesthetic reasons.
-The abdomen needs to be rebuilt, re-contoured and tension re-established to produce a lean feminine shape.
+The abdomen needs to be rebuilt, re-contoured and tension re-established to produce a lean, firm shape.

 Abdominoplasty is my favourite operation as it can be so much more than aesthetically pleasing, performed correctly it can also restore core strength and function to the body.
 The results are truly life changing.